-WEEK TWO (JANUARY 17-23)
+WEEK TWO (JANUARY 8-14)

-Monday: Words are powerful, carrying with them the power of life and death.
+MONDAY: Words are powerful, carrying with them the power of life and death.
 They can build up, and they can tear down.
 They can create, and they can destroy.
 They can express gratitude, and they can convey contempt.
-Particularly during difficult seasons of life, it can be a challenge to control our tongues and use words that add value rather than losing control and attacking others.
+Learning to control our tongues and use words that add value can be a challenge, particularly during difficult seasons of life.
 How can you speak words of life today?
 Is there someone you could bless?
 Call a friend or family member who could use a word of encouragement and speak into his or her life.
-Pray for them to experience a fresh sense of God's presence.
+Pray that he or she experiences a fresh sense of God's presence.

 Parents: Guide your children to create a card or letter to express thanks to someone who has provided them with a positive influence and an example to follow.